mschober/projector/README.md

-tired of building python project structure by hand? try appinator
+Tired of building python project structures by hand?
+Try projector.